 The update is aligned with EFSA’s 2016 general scientific guidance on health claim applications, which outlines the evaluation process and gives applicants a better understanding of the assessment criteria.

-Valeriu Curtui, head of EFSA’s Nutrition Unit, said: “We expect the updated guidance to increase the efficiency of evaluating health claims once applicants adhere to the new application format.”
+Valeriu Curtui, head of EFSA’s Nutrition The science of how diet relates to the body's need for sustenance.
+Unit, said: “We expect the updated guidance to increase the efficiency of evaluating health claims once applicants adhere to the new application format.”

 New format to present data